 - Combine flour and water until smooth.
 Add coconut milk and condensed milk and stir.
 Let this stand while waiting for the cake base to be done.

 - Once the cake base has set, briefly remove it from the oven and gradually pour the topping mixture over the base, allowing some time for the liquid to get absorbed by the cake before pouring some more.

-- Bake cake for another hour or more, until the top has set with a little jiggle and the top has turned golden.
+- Bake cake for another hour and 20 minutes, or more, until the top has set with a little jiggle and the top has turned golden.
 Some spots will be darker than the others.

 Looking for more Filipino desserts recipes?
 Also, try: